 Low blood pressure (in severe cases

-Chest pain may worsen by lying down or with deep breathing and improved sitting up and leaning forward.
-Chest pain may be present with acute or chronic pericarditis.
+Chest pain may worsen by lying down or with deep breathing and improved sitting up and leaning forward

-In many cases, the cause of this condition is unknown (called idiopathic pericarditis).The following possible causes can be responsible for either acute or chronic pericarditis:
+In many cases, the cause of this condition is unknown (called idiopathic pericarditis).The following are possible causes:

 Viral infection (common, particularly after a viral respiratory infection)